dgraph-io/dgraph/wiki/content/deploy/ports-usage.md

 if you are deploying Ratel along with Dgraph cluster, then you may have to expose port 8000 to the public.

-**Port Offset** To make it easier for users to set up the cluster, Dgraph has default values for the ports used by Dgraph nodes and lets users provide an offset (using the command option `--port_offset`) to define actual ports used by the node.
-Port offset can also be used when starting multiple Dgraph Zero nodes in a high-availability (HA) setup.
+**Port Offset** To make it easier for users to set up a cluster, Dgraph has default values for the ports used by Dgraph nodes.
+To support multiple nodes running on a single machine (or a VM or instance), you can set a node to use different ports using an offset (using the command option `--port_offset`).
+This command increments the actual ports used by the node by the offset value provided.
+Port offset can also be used when starting multiple Dgraph Zero nodes in a development environment.

 For example, when a user runs Dgraph Alpha with the `--port_offset 2` setting, then the Alpha node binds to port 7082 (`gRPC-internal-private`), 8082